iann0036/tf-cfn-provider/docs/providers/aws/GuarddutyDetector.md

 Provides a resource to manage a GuardDuty detector.

 ~> **NOTE:** Deleting this resource is equivalent to "disabling" GuardDuty for an AWS region, which removes all existing findings.
-You can set the `enable` attribute to `false` to instead "suspend" monitoring and feedback reporting while keeping existing data.
+You can set the `Enable` attribute to `false` to instead "suspend" monitoring and feedback reporting while keeping existing data.
 See the [Suspending or Disabling Amazon GuardDuty documentation](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_suspend-disable.html) for more information.

 ## Properties

-TBC
+`Enable` - (Optional) Enable monitoring and feedback reporting.
+Setting to `false` is equivalent to "suspending" GuardDuty.
+Defaults to `true`.

+`FindingPublishingFrequency` - (Optional) Specifies the frequency of notifications sent for subsequent finding occurrences.
+Valid values: `FIFTEEN_MINUTES, ONE_HOUR, SIX_HOURS`.
+Default: `SIX_HOURS`.
+See [AWS Documentation](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_findings_cloudwatch.html#guardduty_findings_cloudwatch_notification_frequency) for more information.

 ## Return Values